Future Cop (TV series): Plagiarism lawsuit

 Writers Harlan Ellison and Ben Bova filed a lawsuit against Paramount Television, ex-Paramount exec Terry Keegan, and ABC-TV, alleging that Future Cop was plagiarized from their own pitch for a TV series, which was based on their 1970 short story "Brillo."
 The lawsuit was settled in 1980, awarding Ellison and Bova $182,500 in compensatory damages and $154,500 in punitive damages.
-The story's title was allegedly a pun, as a robot policeman could be referred to as "steel fuzz", like Brillo soap pads.
+The story's title was allegedly a pun by Bova, as a robot policeman could be referred to as "metal fuzz", like Brillo soap pads.

 Home media

 On March 1, 2016, Mill Creek Entertainment released the complete series on DVD in Region 1.